mgoulish/mercury/README.md

   The directory from which to run Mercury is also called mercury.
 So it's mercury/mercury.
 And the run-script that I use is 'r'.
   In that script you will see that it sets an environment variable MERCURY_ROOT to ${HPME}/mercury.
 If you install mercury someplace other than your home directory, change this variable as appropriate.

+  Here, as an example, is the startup script that I use:

+            #! /usr/bin/bash

+            export MERCURY_ROOT=${HOME}/mercury
+            export GOPATH=${MERCURY_ROOT}

+            # go run ./*.go  ./test_3

+  The last arg on the command line in the above startup script is the filename of the script for Mercury to run.

 ###Getting Help